GoTolstoy/tolstoy-toly-kb/products/play/introduction/account-management/team/changing-the-email-address-of-the-account-owner.md

-## How can I change the email address of the account owner?
+## Changing the Email Address of the Account Owner

 1. Click the **Account profile**, then go to **Settings**.